Inspection Reports for The Grande At South Portland

 Visit Reason

-The inspection was conducted as a complaint investigation related to compliance with regulations governing assisted housing programs, specifically focusing on medication administration, service plans, and progress notes.
+The inspection was conducted as a complaint investigation related to medication administration, service plan development, and progress note documentation at Harborchase of South Portland, a Level IV Residential Care Facility.

 Findings

-The facility was found non-compliant with medication administration documentation, service plans lacking goals to improve or maintain resident functioning, and missing monthly progress notes since December 2023.
-These deficiencies were reviewed with the Administrator and Management Staff at the exit meeting and include repeat deficiencies from a prior report dated 10/18/2022.
+The facility was found non-compliant with regulations governing medication administration documentation, service plans lacking goals to improve or maintain resident functioning, and missing monthly progress notes since December 2023.
+These deficiencies were reviewed with the Administrator and Management Staff at the exit meeting.

 Complaint Details